BTSpaniel/particlerealms.engine/README.md

 ## License

 All rights reserved.
-This project is not open source Yet?.
+This project is not open source.

 ---